nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## Architecture

-Damn Vulnerable Drone uses a Docker environment to encapsulate several containers which represent components that can be found in most drone-stacks.
+Damn Vulnerable Drone uses a Docker environment to encapsulate several containers which represent the common components found in most drone architectures.
 - *Drone Flight Control Unit (FCU)*: Controls the drone's flight mechanisms and autopilot.
 - *Drone Companion Computer*: Simulates the drone's onboard computer.
 - *Ground Control Stations (GCS)*: Acts as the command and control center for the drone.